 MSU head coach Mark Dantonio praises his football team's leadership, chemistry and deep talent.
-Dale G. Young, The Detroit News
+The Detroit News

 East Lansing — Michigan State entered preseason camp with plenty of depth in its defensive backfield.